SOKAPS13/Interview-Juelich-Assignment/README.md

 python3 2021_co_rnn.py

-### Trouble shooting
+### Troubleshooting
-Careful with the path of the csv file
+Careful with the path of the CSV file